themosis/documentation/woocommerce.md

 The product template
 --------------------

-Similar to the products archive, single product template is a WooCommerce "root" template.
+Similar to the products archive, the single product template is a WooCommerce "root" template.
 In order to display a product using core WooCommerce parts, create a view with the following code (based on theme default views) and store it in `shop/single.blade.php`:

 ```php
 @extends('layouts.main')